 Skip to main content

-The WGSS Program's Queer Studies Certificate is an option for undergraduate students wanting to enhance their understanding of lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) issues or whose undergraduate curriculum or professional goals would be enriched by additional course work in this emerging vibrant field.
+The WGSS Program's Queer Studies Concentration is an option for undergraduate students wanting to enhance their understanding of lesbian, gay, bisexual, transgender, queer, intersex, asexual, and two-spirit (LGBTQIA2+) issues or whose undergraduate curriculum or professional goals would be enriched by additional course work in this emerging vibrant field.

-The certificate focuses on LGBTQIA+ histories, political movements, aesthetics, arts, cultures, literatures, scholarship, contemporary experiences, and social formations.
+The concentration focuses on LGBTQIA2+ histories, political movements, aesthetics, arts, cultures, literatures, scholarship, contemporary experiences, and social formations.
 Students who complete the sequence can apply their knowledge to positions in education, government, nonprofit organizations, activism, journalism, law, public policy, social services, health services, and careers in the humanities and fine arts.

 Core courses